Pineapple Coconut Margarita

 • Pineapple juice – Again, we’re adding pineapple flavor without altering the texture of the drink.
 We love buying the 6 ounce cans of Dole pineapple juice for mixing cocktails – one can is the perfect amount for making 2 rounds of drinks for the two of us.

-How To Make Pineapple Coconut Margaritas
+How To Make A Coconut Pineapple Margarita

 2. Shake until the drink is chilled and the sound of the ice cubes shifting around in the shaker has softened.
 This means the ice has broken up quite a bit – if you continue to shake past this point, you risk watering down your cocktail.

-3. Strain the cocktail into a rocks glass over ice.
+4. Strain the cocktail into a rocks glass over ice.
 Optionally garnish and enjoy!

 Expert Tips

 • Stock your bar – If you like making cocktails at home, we recommend investing in a quality set of bar tools.
-We have this 12-piece set and a few individual pieces from Crew that we love.
+We have this 12-piece setand a few individual pieces from Crew that we love.

 • Shaking cocktails – Use large ice cubes in your shaker whenever possible.
 They’ll take longer to break down, so you won’t accidentally water down your cocktail.